Alluxio/alluxio/docs/en/security/Security.md

 Alluxio has super user, a user with special privileges typically needed to administer and maintain the system.
 The super user is the operating system user executing the Alluxio master process.
-The `alluxio.security.authorization.permission.supergroup` property defines a super group.
+The `alluxio.dora.security.authorization.permission.supergroup` property defines a super group.
 Any additional operating system users belong to this operating system group are also super users.
 The default value is `supergroup`.